adrakes/GMDA/README.md

 -- Cluster Engine: 11812.583215
 Total: 11812.583215
 ```

-In order to find the Fermat-Weber points, we need to find the nearest neighbours of the centroids.
+The resulting points are the centroids of the 1103 clusters.
+In order to find the Fermat-Weber points, we need to find the nearest neighbours of the centroids within their respective cluster.
 To do so, we use the following code:
 ```python
 from scipy.spatial import distance